 The closest match to an ETF is mutual funds.
 They have one major advantage of ETFs, and it’s that they are actively managed, i.e., financial experts are constantly changing the underlying securities in the mutual funds for optimal returns.

 Speaking of liquidity, individual stocks are even easier to trade and significantly more liquid, even compared to ETFs.
-They don’t carry any management fee, and their capital appreciation and dividends are not diffused with others and offer full exposure to you, i.e., the investor.
+They don’t carry any management fee, and their capital appreciation and dividends are exactly what you receive without any middleman.

 This is a stark comparison to ETFs, where returns are “averaged out.”
-But ETFs also offer inherent diversification and a significantly better chance of capital preservation.
+But ETFs also offer inherent diversification and ease of use, with much less analysis needed.

-When it comes to real estate, ETFs have the same advantage as individual stocks and crypto, i.e., cost-barrier to entry.
+When it comes to real estate, ETFs are much more liquid and less time-consuming to manage.

 How To Choose The Right ETF in Canada?

 Even before you learn how to buy ETFs in Canada, it’s important to learn which ETFs to buy in the first place.
 Your choice will be influenced by several different factors.
 Some of them would be personal, i.e., specific to you, like your risk tolerance, affinity to certain markets or sectors, an understanding of the stock market in general, and your investment goals.

 Other factors are relatively more external and speak to the core merit of this particular investment.